TheSeaweedMonster/SeraphAsm/README.md

 from a separate file.
 It also means we don't need a separate format or worry about there<br>
 being a reference file in the project directory.<br>

-However, that means SeraphAsm will generate a bit of code.<br>
+However, that means SeraphAsm will generate quite a bit of code.<br>
-This isnt much of a problem if you aren't overly concerned about project size or compilation speed.<br>
+This isnt much of a problem if you aren't concerned about project size or compilation speed.<br>

 # Documentation (x86)